Yandex Cloud

 sudo apt-get update && sudo apt-get install certbot python-certbot-apache

-4. Click Y and Enter.
+4. Press Y and Enter.

-Get an SSL certificate
+Get an SSL certificateGet an SSL certificate

 Ubuntu

-1. Enter the command:
+1. Enter this command:

 sudo certbot --apache

-2. In the interface, enter the name of your domain example.com or www.example.com.
+2. In the interface, enter the name of your domain: example.com or www.example.com.

-Perform auto-update
+Perform auto-updatePerform auto-update

 The certificate is issued for 90 days.
-You need to to update it regularly.
+You need to update it regularly.
 Configure the update schedule using cron:

 Ubuntu